-To successfully cook a stew, a broth, or any other slow cooking in a cauldron, it's not enough to make flames: you have to know how to control your fire.
+To successfully make a stew, a simmered broth, or any other slow cooking in a cauldron, it is not enough to make flames: you must know how to control your fire.

-Here is the method I recommend for gentle cooking without burning your food.
+Here is the method I recommend for achieving gentle cooking without burning your food.

 1. Start the fire properly

-- Use ferrocerium for the spark: reliable, resistant, it works everywhere, even when wet
+- Use a ferrocerium for the spark: reliable, durable, it works everywhere, even wet

-- Start with tow and dry kindling, such as twigs, bark or shavings.
+- Start with tow and small dry wood, such as twigs, bark or wood chips.

-- Gradually increase the size: small pieces of wood → thin branches → small logs
+- Gradually increase the size: small branches → thin branches → kindling

-The goal is not to make a huge fire, but to build a structure that draws.
+The goal is not to make a huge fire, but to build a structure that can fire.

 2. Create a safe and efficient home